LucaFilipozzi/keycloak-extensions/username-policy-authenticator/README.md

 ## usage

 Add this authenticator to a _First Login_ flow.
-Use a username mapper to define which claim / assertion should be considered the username.
+Use a identity provider username mapper to define which claim / assertion should be considered the username.

 ---
 Copyright 2023 Luca Filipozzi.
 Some rights reserved.
 See [LICENSE][license].